-^{4.} After participating in Working Group meetings regarding Section Three, the United States understands this section does not concern intellectual property rights, which are solely addressed under Article 28 of this Declaration.
+^{2.} After participating in the Working Group meetings on Section Three at the Ninth Meeting of Negotiations, the United States understands that this section does not concern intellectual property rights, which are solely addressed under Article 28 of this Declaration.

-judicial proceedings, where necessary through the provision of interpretation or by other effective means.
+3. The states, in conjunction with indigenous peoples, shall make efforts to ensure that those peoples can understand and be understood in their languages in administrative, political, and judicial proceedings, where necessary through the provision of interpretation or by other effective means.
 (Agreed upon by consensus on January 26, 2007 - Ninth Meeting of Negotiations in the Quest for Points of Consensus)